 - Twitter.
 Find Chinese speakers to practice your newfound language skills or follow feeds such as @Chinese_Voice.

 - Chinese social networking sites.
-If you really want to find native speakers and are feeling confident in your skill, read this article that describes how you can join Chinese social networking sites to practice your language skills.
+If you really want to find native speakers and are feeling confident in your skill, learn how you can join Chinese social networking sites to practice your language skills.

 These websites offer tons of resources, tools, and more to help you learn Chinese.